websmith/websmith/README.md

 # 👋 Hi friends, I'm Nate

-I'm a senior frontend engineer, UI/UX designer, and learner of things and stuff.
+I'm a senior engineering manager, UI/UX designer, and learner of things.

 I've worked in web, marketing, design, and software engineering for the past 10 years.